evazlimen/cholla-cosmo/docs/source/lux_test_calculation.rst

 Note that NUM is set to 1 as there was only one output time, and we set -n 2 as there were two processors.

 This will concatentate 1.h5.0 and 1.h5.1 into 1.h5, the complete hydro data file.
 1_particles.h5.0 and 1_particles.h5.1 will be concatentated into 1_particles.h5, the complete particle data file.
 From here, we can visualize the results.
-An example notebook is provided in this repo (https://github.com/evazlimen/cholla-cosmo/tree/main/docs/visualizations) and the density projection along the z-axis of the hydro data is shown below.
+An example notebook is provided `here <https://github.com/evazlimen/cholla-cosmo/tree/main/docs/visualizations>`_ and the density projection along the z-axis of the hydro data is shown below.

 .. image:: ../visualizations/hydro_density.png
   :width: 400